Henry Spencer: Free software contributions

 Henry Spencer helped Geoff Collyer write C News in 1987.

 At around the same time he wrote a non-proprietary replacement for regex(3), the Unix library for handling regular expressions, and made it freely available; his API followed that of Eighth Edition Research Unix.

 Spencer's library has been used in many software packages, including Tcl, MySQL (prior to MySQL 8.0.4), and PostgreSQL, as well as being adapted for others, including early versions of Perl.
 Circa 1993, Spencer donated a second version of his RE library to 4.4BSD, following the POSIX standard for regular expressions.

 Spencer was technical lead on the FreeS/WAN project, implementing an IPsec cryptographic protocol stack for Linux.

 He also wrote 'aaa' (Amazing Awk Assembler), which is one of the longest and most complex programs ever written in the awk programming language.

 He also developed a 4 point font used by entomologists in labeling pinned insect specimens.

 Space

 Spencer is a founding member of the Canadian Space Society, and has served on its board of directors several times since 1984.
 He did mission analysis (planning of launch and orbits) for the CSS's Canadian Solar Sail project (now defunct), and was Software Architect for MOST, a Canadian science microsatellite dedicated to studying variable light from stars and extrasolar planets launched by Eurockot in 2003.

 The asteroid 117329 Spencer is named in his honour.

-He is a highly regarded space enthusiast, and is a familiar and respected presence on several space forums on Usenet and the Internet.
+He is a familiar presence on several space forums on Usenet and the Internet.
 From 1983 to 2007 Spencer posted over 34,000 messages to the sci.space.* newsgroups.
 His knowledge of space history and technology is such that the "I Corrected Henry Spencer" virtual T-shirt award was created as a reward for anyone who can catch him in an error of fact.